 Step 4: Complete a Graduate Program

-Step 5: Pursue an Administrator or Assistant Principal License
+Step 5: Pursue License

-The majority of U.S. states require public school vice principals to have a school administrator or assistant principal license.
+Most U.S. states require public school vice principals to have a school administrator or assistant principal license.
 To be eligible for licensure, most states mandate that applicants earn a graduate degree.
 Candidates are often expected to complete a state licensing exam and may need to satisfy a practicum requirement under the supervision of a mentor.
 Specifications vary by location, but states usually permit individuals to add a vice principal endorsement to their current teaching license.
 Many states require individuals to obtain a certain score on the Praxis II exam after completing a master's degree program and securing a minimum amount of teaching experience.
-Those who wish to work at a private school don't need to earn licensure.
+Those who wish to work at a private school may not need to earn licensure.

-- Join a professional organization.
 Associations created for both school principals and vice principals are available.
 Individuals can turn to the National Assistant Principal Leadership Center within the National Association of Secondary School Principals to learn about opportunities for professional development and to keep their credentials current.